 The ultimate goal of a conversion funnel is to turn visitors into customers.
 This goal seems pretty straightforward, right?
 But it can be a long road from website visitor to customer, especially for B2B businesses that offer more complex products or enterprise solutions.

-In reality, a conversion funnel isn't about one monolithic, substantial conversion from visitor to customer.
-It's a series of more incremental conversions: visitor to contact; contact to lead; lead to prospect; and prospect to customer.
+A conversion funnel isn't about one monolithic, substantial conversion from visitor to customer.
+It's a series of more incremental conversions: a visitor to contact; contact to lead; lead to prospect; and prospect to customer.

 And these conversions are most likely when the content in your funnel addresses your ideal customer's business challenges.
-If you think in terms of this goal, you can break down the process of building the funnel more easily.
+If you think about this goal, you can break down the process of building the funnel more easily.

-- Objective #2: Create an offer that highlights your solution to that problem.
-That offer could be a white paper, a checklist, a case study, or some other downloadable asset that offers an in-depth look at solving the buyer's problem.
-Note that whatever you choose should seem like a "fair trade" for a website visitor's email address.
+That offer could be a white paper, a checklist, a case study, or another downloadable asset that offers an in-depth look at solving the buyer's problem.
+Whatever you choose should seem like a "fair trade" for a website visitor's email address.

-- Objective #3: Create a "story" around that offer.
 Every other content element of your conversion funnel should directly relate to your offer.
 Imagine you're using a white paper on how to protect against emerging cybersecurity threats.
 You'll need at least one blog article on that topic (preferably several), along with a case study or customer success story to use in your funnel.
-In other words, the whole funnel should have a cohesive topic and message, with each element of the funnel exploring a different facet of your topic.
+In other words, the whole funnel should have a cohesive topic and message, with each element exploring a different facet of your topic.

-- Objective #4: Build a seamless path to discovering that offer.
 How will your buyers find that brilliant cybersecurity white paper?
 The most common path is via your blog.
-Visitors might arrive at a blog post directly from their own search, or via a PPC ad (more on this later).
+Visitors might arrive at a blog post directly from their search or via a PPC ad (more on this later).
 The most important thing is that the blog article is tightly related to your offer.
-Next most important is a simple path to taking your offer: the blog post should have a prominent call-to-action (CTA) that leads to a clean, simple landing page where visitors can get your offer in exchange for their email address.
+The next most important is a simple path to taking your offer: the blog post should have a prominent call-to-action (CTA) that leads to a clean, simple landing page where visitors can get your offer in exchange for their email address.

-- Objective #5: Follow up with finesse.
 The end goal isn't just to email people your brilliant white paper!
 It's to get them to convert into customers.
 Once they've received your offer, the next step is to follow up in an authentic, relevant way.
-We've found that the best way to do this is with a short series of emails (maybe three to five) that each offer additional value to the recipient.
+We've found that the best way to do this is with a short series of emails (maybe three to five) that each offers additional value to the recipient.
 You might include a customer success story, a case study, or even an introduction video in that series.
-Be sure that each time you follow up, you invite the recipient to further engage--perhaps scheduling a demo or a brief consultation.
+Be sure that each time you follow up, you invite the recipient to further engage--perhaps by scheduling a demo or a brief consultation.

-- Objective #6: Make a smooth handoff to the sales team.
-This part sometimes gets neglected, since it's technically after the "end" of a marketing funnel.
+This part sometimes gets neglected since it's technically after the "end" of a marketing funnel.
 But the real last step in your conversion funnel is when a prospect becomes a customer.
 Coordination between marketing and sales will ensure a more consistent experience for everyone.

 Essential Components of a Conversion Funnel

-You might be thinking that this sounds like an awful lot of content to create and maintain.
+You might think this sounds like a lot of content to create and maintain.
 The good news is that you can build a simple funnel with content you may already have.
-Here's what you absolutely need, in the order that they'll appear in your conversion funnel:
+Here's what you need in the order that they'll appear in your conversion funnel:

-- At least one relevant blog post: Remember that it should tie in with your offer.
-If you have many related blog article, even better!
-Each article is basically another place for visitors to enter your funnel.
+At least one relevant blog post: Remember that it should align with your offer.
+Suppose you have many related blog articles; even better!
+Each article is another place for visitors to enter your funnel.

-- A landing page to offer your downloadable content: Everything about the design of this page should encourage people to sign up for the offer.
-Following a few best practices can help ensure a great landing page design.
+A landing page to offer your downloadable content: Everything about the design of this page should encourage people to sign up for the offer.
+Following a few best practices can help ensure a remarkable landing page design.